spine-tools/Spine-Toolbox/docs/source/settings.rst

 - **Select Python kernel... drop-down menu** Select the kernel you want to launch in Jupyter Console.

+.. note:: The Python settings above are **the default settings for new Python Tool Specs**.
+You can select a specific Python executable or Python kernel for each Python Tool Spec separately using the **Tool Specification Editor**.

 - **Make Python Kernel** clicking this button makes a new kernel based on the selected *Python executable*.
 The progress of the operation is shown in another dialog.
 Installing a Python kernel (actually IPython kernel) requires the **ipykernel** package which will be installed to the selected *Python executables*.
 After **ipykernel** has been installed, the kernel is installed.
 This process can take a couple of minutes to finish.

-.. note:: These Python settings are just the default settings *for new Python Tool Specs*.
-You can select a specific Python kernel for each Python Tool Spec separately using the **Tool Specification Editor**.

 Settings in the **Conda** group: